-The analysis utilized data from the Economic Census.
+The analysis utilized data from the 2020 U.S. Census Bureau.
 Industries were divided in accordance with the North American Industry Classification System (NAICS), which classifies all business establishments to facilitate the publication of statistical data related to the United States economy.
 This section of the report identified the largest industry per county, as measured by the three factors above.
 By identifying the dominant industries in each category, the figures within this section identify the economic sector with the highest potential economic impact in the event of a flood.
-The largest industry for all the counties within the basin is aggregated by each of the different measures in order to give a concise summary of the magnitude of potential flood impact for each of the identified sectors of the economy as shown in Table 1-3.
+The largest industry for all the counties within the basin is aggregated by each of the different measures in order to give a concise summary of the magnitude of potential flood impact for each of the identified sectors of the economy.
+Table 1-3 details the annual payroll and number of establishment found for each county in the region with the exception of Harris, Galveston, and Newton Counties.
 Figure 1-3 shows the number of establishments per industry type present in the region.